 Members of the LMCIT property/casualty program renew coverage using an online application.

 The all-new LMCIT Member Center is now available, allowing members to access their property/casualty claim information online.
 New features and functionality will be added in the future, including workers' compensation claims information.

-Body-worn cameras, often called body cams, are a recent addition to the law enforcement toolkit.
-While the camera operation may be simple, storage, classification, and retrieval of the recorded data has proven to be more challenging.
-With the help of several partnering organizations and entities, the League now offers a model body cam policy and the accompanying information memo, Use of Body-Worn Cameras, to provide guidance on these issues.
+Body-worn cameras are a recent addition to the law enforcement toolkit.
+Proper storage, classification, and retrieval of the resulting recorded data can be challenging.
+The League offers a model body cam policy and information memo to provide guidance.

-LMCIT now has a blog specifically for city public works professionals and the challenges you encounter.
+LMCIT offers a blog specifically for city public works professionals and the challenges you encounter.
 You will find tools to help you do your job safely while faced with budget cuts and rising demands.
-This blog is a place to gather expertise, tips, and best practices, all while getting it out to others in the field in real time.